sdetmharinavi/hnvtx/scripts/output.md

 import { useForm, Controller } from "react-hook-form";
 import { zodResolver } from "@hookform/resolvers/zod";
 import { user_profilesUpdateSchema, User_profilesUpdateSchema } from "@/schemas/zod-schemas";
-// THE FIX: Import the context hook `useUser` instead of the old data-fetching hook. import { useUser } from "@/providers/UserProvider";
+import { useUser } from "@/providers/UserProvider";
 import { useEffect } from "react";
 import { Input, Label } from "@/components/common/ui";